-A.28.
-The emission limit for dioxins/furans contained in the gases discharged to the atmosphere that do not employ an electrostatic precipitator-based emission control system is 30 nanograms per dry standard cubic meter (total mass), corrected to 7 percent oxygen.
+A.30.
+The maximum emission limit for dioxins/furans contained in the gases discharged to the atmosphere is 30 nanograms per dry standard cubic meter (total mass), corrected to 7 percent oxygen.
 [40 CFR 60.33b(c)(1)(ii)]

 Nitrogen Oxides